 The first photo of the Band White & Gold shows a bass drum, tympani, and racks of tubular chimes and tuned jingle bells.
 But anvils are not a typical percussion instrument.
 One anvil would be odd enough in a band, but four?

 An anvil of the size pictured with the band might weight as much as 400 pounds, not counting the stump, so it was definitely not an instrument for a marching band, but surprisingly it was sometimes used in concert music.
-Here are two recordings of the most familiar tunes for anvils as provided by the Internet Archives
+Here are two recordings of the most familiar tunes for anvils as provided by the Internet Archives.

-The embedded player no longer seems to work
+The embedded player no longer seems to work for these recordings but fortunately the same music is found on YouTube which does work.

 These recordings were made by the Victor Talking Machine Company out of Camden, NJ.
 The first piece is Forge in the Forest by Theodore Michaelis and was recorded by Arthur Pryor's Band in 1904.
 Arthur Pryor was a trombone virtuoso who began his career with John Philip Sousa's Band and later set up his own touring group.
 He settled in Asbury Park, NJ, which is just 6 miles south of Long Branch, and led a band making recordings for the Victor label.
 I would bet that some of the musicians on the recording played in Max Schmidt's band too.